 - Download the Android Auto app to your smartphone from the Google Play store.
 There is no app required for Apple CarPlay. - Connect your Android phone or Apple iPhone by using the factory-provided phone USB cable and plugging into a USB data port.
-For best performance, it is highly recommended to use the device's factory-provided USB cable.
-Aftermarket or third-party cables may not work. - 3.
-When the phone is first connected to activate Apple CarPlay or Android Auto, accept the terms and conditions on both the infotainment system and the phone. - 4.
+For best performance, it is highly recommended to use the device's factory-provided USB cable, which should be replaced after significant wear to maintain connection quality.
+Aftermarket or third-party cables may not work. - When the phone is first connected to activate Apple CarPlay or Android Auto, accept the terms and conditions on both the infotainment system and the phone. - 4.
 Follow the instructions on the phone.

 The Android Auto and Apple CarPlay icons on the Home Page will illuminate depending on the smartphone.
-Android Auto and/or

-Apple CarPlay may automatically launch upon USB connection.
+Android Auto and/or Apple CarPlay may automatically launch upon USB connection.
 If not, touch the Android Auto or Apple CarPlay icon on the Home Page to launch.

-Press a on the center stack to return to the Home Page.
+Press \triangle on the center stack to return to the Home Page.

-For Wireless Phone Projection (If equipped)
+For Wireless Phone Projection (If Equipped)

-Verify your phone is wireless compatible by visiting the Google Android Auto or Apple CarPlay support page.
+If available for your region, verify your phone is wireless compatible by visiting the Android Auto or Apple CarPlay support page.

 - Download the Android Auto app to your smartphone from the Google Play store.
-There is no app required for Apple CarPlay. - For first time connection, there are two ways to set up wireless projection: - Connect your Android phone or Apple iPhone by using the factory-provided phone USB cable and plugging into a USB data port.
-For best performance, it is highly recommended to use

-- the device's factory-provided USB cable.
+There is no app required for Apple CarPlay. - 2.
+For first time connection, there are two ways to set up wireless projection: - Connect your Android phone or Apple iPhone by using the factory-provided phone USB cable and plugging into a USB data port.
+For best performance, it is highly recommended to use the device's factory-provided USB cable, which should be replaced after

+- significant wear to maintain connection quality.
 Aftermarket or third-party cables may not work. - Connecting the phone over Bluetooth.
-See Bluetooth (Overview) ⇒ 162 or Bluetooth (Pairing and Using a Phone) ⇒ 163. - Make sure WiFi is turned on the phone for wireless projection to work - 4.
-When the phone is first connected to activate Apple CarPlay or Android Auto, agree to the terms and conditions on both the infotainment system and the phone. - 5.
+See Bluetooth (Overview)

+⇒ 152 or Bluetooth (Pairing and Using a Phone) ⇒ 153. - 3.
+Make sure wireless is turned on the phone for wireless projection to work. - When the phone is first connected to activate Apple CarPlay or Android Auto, agree to the terms and conditions on both the infotainment system and the phone. - 5.
 Follow the instructions on the phone.